 You will be invited to join our private NWSC Surrogate Facebook group once your contract is signed.
-We also host monthly meetups for our surrogates in cities across Oregon, Washington, California, Nevada, Illinois, Texas, and Colorado.
-Many women attend these during and even after their pregnancy.
-It’s a great place to swap stories, share experiences, ask questions and meet other surrogates in your area.
+We also host online monthly meetups for our surrogates.
+It’s a great place to swap stories, share experiences, ask questions and meet other surrogates.
 Details here.

 Once the contract is signed and the intended parents have placed money for your compensation in a trust account with us, we will send a letter to the fertility clinic giving them clearance to begin preparing you for the embryo transfer.
 You will then begin your full IVF cycle, which involves taking medications starting about six weeks before the embryo transfer and continuing about eight weeks into the pregnancy.

 The embryo transfer is an outpatient procedure that occurs at the fertility clinic.
-Some intended parents choose to attend this procedure, in person or by Skype.
-After the transfer you will be asked to go on bed rest for a few days.
+Some intended parents choose to attend this procedure, in person or by video.
+After the transfer you may be asked to go on bed rest for a few days.

 About ten days after the embryo transfer, you will receive a blood test as an initial pregnancy test.
 If the pregnancy test results are positive, you will receive another blood test a few days later.
-About three to four weeks after the transfer you will receive an ultrasound to confirm pregnancy.
+About three to four weeks after the transfer you will have an ultrasound to confirm pregnancy.

 Once pregnancy is confirmed by ultrasound, you will begin receiving installments of your base compensation.